 Please note that the following links are provided as a courtesy to those with an interest in humanitarian outreach.
 Unless otherwise specified, the American College of Surgeons is not affiliated with these organizations, and not responsible for the content of their websites.

-World Health Organization, Global Initiative for Emergency and Essential Surgical Care
+World Health Organization, Global Initiative for Emergency and Essential Surgical Care (GIEESC)

 This initiative aims to strengthen the capacity to deliver effective emergency surgical care and to improve the quality of surgical care worldwide by establishing surgical and anesthesia standards that are achievable in resource limited settings.
 Through promoting the use of evidence-based care and facilitating information exchanges among a worldwide partnership of organizations and individuals, GIEESC promotes collaboration on national programs for essential surgical care, implementing best practice protocols at all levels of care, and assuring quality and safety in surgical settings.
+The GIEESC website offers detailed reports of low- and middle- income country activities on establishing emergency and essential surgical care at the district-level.

 World Health Organization, Safe Surgery Saves Lives